-- The development of the mobile application is assured by its compatibility with all other mobile devices running Android, iOS, and Windows. - The database will be implemented by using DB forge studio for SQLite. - The web server will be created such that it works with all Windows 7, Windows 8.1, and Windows 10 computers. - Android Studio and Dart will be used to implement the mobile application. - The DJango framework and the Python programming language will be used to create the administrative interface.
+- The development of the mobile application is assured by its compatibility with all other mobile devices running Android, iOS, and Windows. - The database will be implemented by using DB forge studio for SQLite. - The web server will be created such that it works with all Windows 7, Windows 8.1, and Windows 10 computers. - Android Studio and Dart will be used to implement the mobile application. - The Django framework and the Python programming language will be used to create the administrative interface.

-2. Literature Review
+II.
+Literature review

 The amount of waste produced increases as the population grows.
 The more people a city has, the more complicated its activities and companies become.
 Industrial, biological, and domestic garbage are all dealt with via waste management.
 Waste can, in some situations, be harmful to human health.
 Waste management is also carried out for the purpose of gaining advantages, particularly for people.
-Based on the belief that rubbish is a resource that may be utilized and even has financial value (Hidayati, A., et al. 2019).
+Based on the belief that rubbish is a resource that may be utilized and even has financial value [7].

 A healthy and happy community requires a healthy environment.
 The process has been prone to human mistakes and neglect with the age-old system of hiring employees to periodically check and clear overflowing dustbins.
-Furthermore, due to the varying rates of trashcan usage in different places, routine checks based on time crevices are wasteful because a dustbin may fill early and require rapid attention, or there may be no need for a routine check for a long time.
-As a result, the current system becomes more of a problem than a solution, as overflowing, smelly trash cans become an issue rather than a solution (Jetendra J, et al, 2016).
+Furthermore, due to the varying rates of trashcan usage in different places, routine checks based on time services are wasteful because a dustbin may fill early and require rapid attention, or there may be no need for a routine check for a long time.
+As a result, the current system becomes more of a problem than a solution, as overflowing, smelly trash cans become an issue rather than a solution [4].

-A. Existing system
+A. Existing systems

-According to the research done by R. Zade et.al, they had This study introduces a novel system that will aid in keeping cities clean.
-This system monitors the garbage bins and notifies users via a web page on the amount of waste collected in the bins, as well as alerting users via a buzzer and LEDs.
+According to the research done by R. Zade et.al, [8] they had this study introduces a novel system that will aid in keeping cities clean.
+This system monitors the garbage bins and notifies users via a web page of the amount of waste collected in the bins, as well as alerts users via a buzzer and LEDs.
 The ultrasonic sensors (HC-SR04) in the system are utilized to detect the rubbish level over the bins.
 The depth of the waste bins is then compared.
 The system's hardware architecture includes an Arduino module, an LCD, a sensor, and a buzzer.
 On the LCD panel, the level of rubbish collected in the bins is indicated.
 The system is remotely monitored via a web page created in LabVIEW using the VISA tool.
 When the amount of garbage collected exceeds the stated limit, the buzzer indicator goes off.
-As a result, by informing the public about the rubbish levels in the bins, this system contributes to keeping the city clean (R. Zade et.al, 2018).
+As a result, by informing the public about the rubbish levels in the bins, this system contributes to keeping the city clean.